FelixOnline/v2/content/articles/2011-5-6-acoustic-guitar-and-avant-garde-orchestral-music-unite.md

  - /music/1166/acoustic-guitar-and-avant-garde-orchestral-music-unite
 imported: true
 comments:
+ - value: >
- - I was also there at that concert and whole heartedly agree with your review  Thank you for bringing the evening back to me
+     I was also there at that concert and whole heartedly agree with your review.
+Thank you for bringing the evening back to me.

 # Article Taxonomies
 categories: